 A retroverted uterus is, as its name suggests, oriented backwards.
 This is the case for 20 to 30% of women.

-In the majority of cases, the uterus is anteverted, i.e. oriented forward, towards the bladder.
+In the majority of cases, the uterus is anteverted, i.e. oriented forwards, towards the bladder.
 It is therefore an anatomical variety, not a malformation.

 What is the purpose of the uterus?

-As you know, the uterus is an organ that forms part of the female reproductive system.
-In fact, it's the place where an embryo is to be welcomed and allowed to develop.
+As you know, the uterus is an organ of the female reproductive system.
+It is, in fact, the place where an embryo is to be welcomed and allowed to develop.

 The uterus is made up of an internal mucous membrane called the endometrium, which is under the influence of female hormones.
-This means that it will thicken during the menstrual cycle (in the event of an embryo being implanted), until it is eliminated at the arrival of the periods.
+This means it will thicken during the menstrual cycle (in the event of an embryo being implanted), until it is eliminated at the onset of menstruation.

 The uterus also houses the thick mucus plug at the entrance to the cervix.
 This mucus only becomes thin and permeable during ovulation.